Do you want to improve the security of your Flatsome theme-powered WooCommerce website?

 There are many advantages, such as restoring your site quickly and starting your business.
 Additionally, you will be able to figure out the reason for the hack.

 A WooCommerce store deals with many orders and customers; you must implement a real-time WooCommerce backup solution.
 Make sure your backup is stored safely.

 1. Use two-factor authentication

 Two-factor authentication is perhaps the easiest way to make your site security reliable.
-All user accounts should have a two-steps authentication process before granting access.
+All user accounts should have a two-step authentication process before granting access.

 This feature turns the login page more secure.
-If login information like username and passwords retrieved by hackers, then the second step gives the account an extra layer of security.
-It eliminates the chance of hackers from guessing combinations.
+If hackers retrieve login information like username and passwords, then the second step gives the account an extra layer of security.
+It eliminates the chance of hackers guessing combinations.